Phryne Fisher: Dorothy 'Dot' Williams

-Dorothy Williams, known as 'Dot' is Phryne's confidential maid and social secretary.
+Dorothy Williams, known as 'Dot' is Phryne's confidential companion and social secretary.
 Phryne meets Dot soon after her arrival in Melbourne, while taking a walk through the city.
 Dot, possessed of a knife, had been trying to find and kill her former employer's son, who had repeatedly harassed and molested her and had her fired when she resisted his advances.
 Phryne convinces Dot to hand over the knife and gives her food to eat, and then secures Dot's revenge by using the knife to surreptitiously cut through her persecutor's braces (suspenders), thus disrobing and publicly embarrassing him.
-Phryne then offers Dot a job as her personal maid and secretary, which Dot accepts.
+Phryne then offers Dot a job as her personal companion and secretary, which Dot accepts.
 Dot is described as being a very devout Catholic and is very neat with a particular talent for delicate mending and sewing work.
 She is close to her family and her mother, in particular, whom she visits frequently.

 Bert (Albert Johnson) and Cec (Cecil Yates)

-Cecil Yates, known as 'Cec' and Albert Johnson, known as 'Bert' together run and operate a taxi cab in Melbourne, Australia.
+Cecil Yates, known as 'Cec', and Albert Johnson, known as 'Bert', together run and operate a taxi cab in Melbourne, Australia.
 Phryne Fisher first meets them when her ship docks at Melbourne, and they transport her luggage as well as Dr. Elizabeth Macmillan's to their respective hotels.
 Cec is described as being tall and blonde-haired, with brown eyes and a taciturn, quiet manner.
 Bert, on the other hand, is short, darker and older than Cec, as well as more voluble.
 Cec and Bert are both described as 'red-raggers' i.e. Communists.
 Cec, in particular, is a gifted navigator with a keen memory for the streets of Melbourne, and is also described as having a soft spot for any animal or person in trouble.
 Cec and Bert eventually join Phryne as investigative assistants.
 Phryne Fisher pays them enough money to enable them to buy a new taxi to replace their old one.